 The rest of the company, namely the original towing and supply arm and the Trico name, did not survive.

-Driving factors in the bankruptcy were growing debt and a loss of almost all stock value.
+Growing debt and a loss of almost all stock value were driving factors in the bankruptcy.
 Trico was traded publicly on the NASDAQ, but the company could not pay cash dividends on common stock for two years.

 When the company filed Chapter 11, it had to liquidate its assets to pay off debt but could only pay creditors $.06 on the dollar.

-The directors of Trico have been accused of wrongdoing, and the creditors have recourse to sue for the rest of what they are owed.
+The directors of Trico have been accused of wrongdoing, and the creditors have the right to sue for the rest of their debts.

 Trico’s Workers

 Creditors and shareholders were not the only ones to lose when Trico failed.
-Nearly 2,000 people were laid off and on the market for new jobs.
+Nearly 2,000 people were laid off.

 Additionally, anyone hurt on the job for Trico suddenly had a more challenging time seeking compensation for those injuries.